luketpeterson/atomspace-bootstrap-guide/contents/01_getting_oriented.rst

 As you can see above, the "weight_in_kg" key is actually a separate :code:`ConceptNode` atom.
 Any atom can be used as the key to a value associated with another atom.

 However, convention dictates that a :code:`PredicateNode`, which can be abbreviated as just :code:`Predicate`, is the best type of atom to use as a key.
 A :code:`PredicateNode` is a special type of node used to define certain formal relationships.
-We'll cover them in the next chapter. :ref:`Representing Knowledge <02_representing_knowledge>`
+We'll cover them in the next chapter. :ref:`Structured Knowledge <02_representing_knowledge>`

 So here is the above example, with a :code:`PredicateNode` instead of a :code:`ConceptNode` as the key: